José Abello Silva: Trial

 By the time he came to trial during April 1989, the prosecution charged that Abello had undergone plastic surgery to alter his appearance, had arranged numerous killings in Colombia, and had attempted to bribe the Colombian police who arrested him.
 According to the U.S. government, Abello was guilty as charged and probably guilty of many other crimes.
 Abello, however, claimed he is innocent, that he is a wealthy cattle rancher, automobile importer, and part-time bullfighter.
 He also claimed he was the victim of the complementary interests of a jailed Colombian intent on escaping punishment and a U.S. public prosecutor intent on showing progress in that country's fight against drug dealers.

 Sentencing

 On May 19, 1990, Federal district Judge Thomas Brett in Tulsa, Oklahoma sentenced José Abello to 30 years in prison and fined him $5 million.
 Abello was convicted on one count of conspiracy to import cocaine and marijuana into the United States and one count of conspiracy to possess drugs with the intent to distribute.
 In passing the sentence, Judge Thomas Brett said the treaty under which the defendant was extradited from Colombia during Fall 1989 provided a maximum sentence of 30 years.
 However, Abello's sentence was later reduced and he was released on July 23, 2007.

 Murder attempts

 After being released from prison and being back in Colombia, he survived three murder attempts in the city of Santa Marta.
-The first in 2007, 2008 which left him severely injured and in 2012 on the beach of El Rodadero which he survived as well.
+There were 2007; 2008, which left him severely injured; and 2012, on the beach of El Rodadero.